To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Methodology

 \subsection{Decomposing Measurement Error in LLM Annotation}

-We cannot observe ground truth labels directly, yet we need to evaluate LLM performance.
-This creates a fundamental measurement challenge: how do we know if improvements in observed agreement (LLM vs. human reference) reflect true improvements (LLM vs. ground truth)?
-This section decomposes measurement error analytically and states what we expect to observe empirically.
+Using LLMs to annotate data poses a fundamental measurement challenge: the ground truth labels are unobservable.
+In practice, we evaluate LLM output by comparing it against human reference labels, which are themselves imperfect.
+As a result, improvements in observed agreement between LLM and human labels may not reflect genuine gains in the LLM's alignment with the truth.
+In this section, we develop an analytical framework that decomposes this measurement error and derives empirical predictions.

-To formalize this problem, let us denote a \emph{configuration} as $c=(G,H,P,M)$ where $G$ represents annotation guidelines, $H\in\{\text{experts},\ \text{crowds}\}$ indicates the human source of the reference baselines, $P$ represents the meta-prompt, and $M$ represents the LLM model.
-Let $x$ be the item to annotate, drawn from the distribution $x\sim\mathcal D$.
-In practice, we work with a finite sample $D=\{x_i\}_{i=1}^n$.
-For an item $x$, the ground truth (unobserved) is $y(x)$, the human reference label is $r(x)$, and the LLM label under configuration $c$ is $\hat y^{(c)}(x)$.
-All expectations and probabilities are taken with respect to $x\sim\mathcal D$, while empirical estimates are computed using the finite sample $D$.
+We describe an annotation setup as a \emph{configuration} $c=(G,H,P,M)$, where $G$ represents annotation guidelines, $H\in\{\text{experts},\ \text{crowds}\}$ indicates the human source of the reference baselines, $P$ represents the meta-prompt, and $M$ represents the LLM model.
+Let $x$ be an item to annotate (e.g., a customer review).
+The annotation task is to assign a label to $x$ that captures a characteristic of interest to the researcher (e.g., sentiment expressed).
+We denote the unobserved ground truth label as $y$, the human reference label as $r$, and the LLM label under configuration $c$ as $\hat{y}_c$.

-Our objective is to minimize the expected LLM annotation loss against the ground truth by systematically evaluating how each configuration component affects performance:
+Our goal is to find the configuration that minimizes annotation loss against the ground truth:

-where $\mathcal{L}$ represents a task-appropriate loss function.
-For classification tasks with 0--1 loss, minimizing expected loss is equivalent to maximizing accuracy.
-We approach this optimization through component-wise analysis, examining how variations in guidelines ($G$), human baselines ($H$), meta-prompts ($P$), and models ($M$) individually contribute to measurement error reduction.
+where $\mathcal{L}$ is a task-appropriate loss function.
+For classification with 0--1 loss, this reduces to maximizing accuracy.
+We approach this optimization through component-wise analysis, examining how variations in guidelines ($G$), human baselines ($H$), meta-prompts ($P$) and models ($M$) individually contribute to measurement error reduction.